Article: The Regency Gown: The Importance of White

 The White Regency Gown in Austen's Novels

-White Regency Gown: Virtuous or Scandalous?What was the reason for the popularity of the white gown, especially in the first decade of the nineteenth century?
-The white gown was associated with virtue: for centuries white, and white lily flowers in particular, had been associated with virgin purity and chastity.
-In addition, simple white cotton dresses were associated with idealized pastoral life: the most moral and happy people supposedly lived simply in the country off honest labor, such as sheep herding.
+So why was the white gown so popular, especially in the first decade of the nineteenth century?
+The white gown was associated with virtue: for centuries white, and white lily flowers in particular, had been associated with chastity.
+Simple white cotton dresses were associated with idealised pastoral life: the most moral and happy people supposedly lived simply in the country from honest labor, such as sheep herding.
 This ideal is celebrated in both the writings of the ancient Greeks and Romans and of the eighteenth-century Neoclassical writers, who saw themselves recreating the golden age of Augustus Caesar.
-The white dress, thus, enabled women to identify themselves with the lower classes and with virtuous restraint in dress.
-When Fanny Price in Austen's Mansfield Park worries she is overdressed for a dinner party in a white gown made for her to wear to her cousin's wedding, she is told by her future husband, "A woman can never be too fine while she is all in white.
+The white dress thus enabled women to identify themselves with virtuous restraint in dress.
+When Fanny Price in Austen's Mansfield Park worries that she is overdressed for a dinner party by wearing a white gown made for her to wear at her cousin's wedding, she is told by her future husband, "A woman can never be too fine while she is all in white.
 No, I see no finery about you; nothing but what is perfectly proper.
 Your gown seems very pretty.
 I like these glossy spots."
 Edmund's reply stresses the idea of white as associated with virtuous restraint in dress.
 Yet, at the same time, he notes the "glossy spots," which are likely cotton or chenille embroidered white work--in other words, hundreds of hand-sewn white embroidered spots on a white fabric.
-The white fabric was probably one of several very fine types of cotton available--mull, muslin, lawn, or gauze.
+The white fabric was probably one of several very fine types of cotton available- mull, muslin, lawn, or gauze.
 Another possibility is the dress might be silk, "shot" with a more glossy thread, or even a silk net fabric, like tulle, covered with needle or bobbin lace.
 Less likely is the "glossy spots" were clusters of beads sewn onto the gown.
 The speculation above on Fanny's glossy-spotted white gown reveals the other major appeal of the white gown: its luxury.
-Paradoxically, while the white gown could suggest virtuous restraint on one hand, on the other hand, it could also suggest sexual promiscuity and high-class, conspicuous leisure.
+Paradoxically, while the white gown could suggest virtuous restraint on the one hand, on the other, it could simultaneously also suggest that the wearer wanted to appear desirable, sensual and characterised high-class, conspicuous leisure.

-Mrs. Powlett's white muslin and lace gown was probably very sheer and worn over flesh-colored silk undergarments and stockings, to hint at her naked flesh beneath the dress.
-The "naked" look was designed to imitate the clothing of the ancient world.
-The discovery of the ruins of Pompeii and Herculaneum, Napoleon's campaigns in Egypt, and Lord Elgin's transfer of the Parthenon sculptures in 1803-12 from the Acropolis to London, all made dressing in white, clinging drapery popular.
-Although scholars were aware that ancient Greek clothing was often colorful and patterned, it was the many white marble statues that remained in the public's mind as typical of "ancient costume."
-Thomas Hope's 1812 expanded Costumes of the Greeks and Romans (which was excerpted in women's fashion journals of the time) notes in his introduction, "Where the human figure, instead of only being covered, is concealed by the garment, it no longer offers beauties superior to what the various articles of apparel might have displayed, collected in a mere bundle" (page xv).
-Hope's comment shows the philosophy behind the "naked" look of thin, white gowns: dress should accentuate and reveal the superior beauties of the human body, not cover or conceal it.
+Mrs. Powlett's white muslin and lace gown was probably very sheer and worn over flesh-colored silk undergarments and stockings to hint at her naked flesh beneath the dress.
+The 'naked' look was intended to imitate the clothing of the ancient world, so highly favoured by Neoclassicism.
+The discovery of the ruins of Pompeii and Herculaneum, Napoleon's campaigns in Egypt, and Lord Elgin's transfer of the Parthenon sculptures in 1803-12 from the Acropolis to London, all made dressing in white clinging drapery popular.
+Although scholars were aware that ancient Greek clothing was often colorful and patterned, it was the many white marble statues that remained in the public's mind as typical of ancient costume.
+Thomas Hope's 1812 expanded Costumes of the Greeks and Romans (which was excerpted in women's fashion journals of the time) notes in his introduction, "Where the human figure, instead of only being covered, is concealed by the garment, it no longer offers beauties superior to what the various articles of apparel might have displayed, collected in a mere bundle".
+Hope's comment goes some way to explaining the philosophy behind the "naked" look of thin, white gowns: dress should accentuate and reveal the superior beauties of the human form, not cover or conceal it.